fpjohnston/TECO-64/doc/file.md

 | :ER*foo*\` | Equivalent to ER*foo*\`, except that -1 is returned if the file was successfully opened, and 0 if it could not be opened.
 Reasons for failure include the file not being found, not being a device, directory, pipe, or anything other than a regular file, or lacking the required read or write permissions. |
 | :@ER/foo/ | Equivalent to :ER*foo*\`. |

-In the descriptions below, the at-sign form of each command will be used for clarity.
+In the descriptions below, the at sign form of each command will be used for clarity.

-Note that although the EG command may also use an at-sign to delimit its text argument, the :EG command is a completely different command and is documented elsewhere.
+Note that although the EG command may also use an at sign to delimit its text argument, the :EG command is a completely different command and is documented elsewhere.